 In 2017, The Royal Mint revealed a series of brand new base metal UK £5 coins featuring an intriguing range of creatures called the ‘Queen’s Beasts’.

-Today, the brand new coin in the collection, The White Greyhound of Richmond, has been released!
+Today, the tenth and final beast in the collection, The Griffin of Edward III, has JUST been released!

 Why “The Queen’s Beasts”?